smolkomartin1/Disable-Google-Drive-checkmarks/README.md

-# Disable Google Drive green checkmarks on folders
+# Disable Google Drive checkmarks on folders
 Removes green (or other) checks from your synced Windows folders for a cleaner more organized look

 # How to run?